By Sajjad Shaukat for VT

 He wrote in the book that line between official and non-official terrorism has been blurred in this ‘different war,’ owing to the US-led major European countries who consider themselves rational actors, but take the weak-small Muslim countries as irrational actors, while these big states act upon irrational policies.

 The author has warned in the last chapter of the book that if new system for world peace is not being evolved by reconciling realism (power factor) with idealism by taking cognizance of the collective interests of humanity—big and small states, without discrimination, and if poverty is not being eliminated in the poor countries, the international community could divide on religious lines, culminating into clash of civilizations.
 He indicated that in case, Israeli-Palestinian issue and Kashmir dispute remain unsettled due to the silence of America and its major European partners, and NATO states keep presence in Afghanistan, these countries would remain breeding grounds of militants.
 He has also proposed to deploy UN forces between Israeli and Palestinian territories and to set up no-fly zone.
 But Israeli-led America did not agree.
 In light of analysis, mentioned in the book, Shaukat also emphasized on the solution of the Syrian crisis.

 In the book, Shaukat has said that after the failure of power factor by America and its allies, more state terrorism would result into more terrorism led by the militant outfits.
 He has predicted more terror attacks in the US and Europe by opining that if America and its Western allies, especially European partners continued their present irresponsible policies in connection with Syria, Afghanistan, Kashmir, Palestine, ISIS etc.

-Sajjad Shaukat writes on international affairs and contributed a number of articles, published on the Veterans Today.
+Sajjad Shaukat writes on international affairs and contributed a number of articles, published on the VT.